haidarim/LPIC1/LPIC1.md

 Runlevel is different states in the systems lifecycle. boot the system ---> kernel ---> load main disk ---> activate other disk ---> root user login ---> multi user ---> network ---> GUI ---> Webserver, dns server ---> shutdown

-In Linux systems the current sate can be shanged e.g. to some state before.
+In Linux systems, the current state can be changed, e.g., to some previous state or different runlevels.

-**Targets:** As said in previos section. each target is a combination of services, targets can be configuered, arranged, scheduled, etc.
+**Targets:** As mentioned in the previous section, each target is a combination of services.
+Targets can be configured, arranged, scheduled, etc.

-to get information of some target:
+To get information about a specific target:

 ```bash
 $ sudo systemctl cat graphical.target
 ```

-this will print out configuration information such as when the target will be run and which other units will be conflicting with this target, i.e. the target scheduled time lines.
-There are also information about if the isolation is allowed for the target.
+This command will print out configuration information such as when the target will be run and which other units will be conflicting with this target, i.e., the target's scheduled timelines.
+There is also information about whether isolation is allowed for the target.

+A target can be dependent on another target.
+For example, target X might need target Y to be in a running state, and target Y, in turn, might need target Z to be running.

 009 101.3 07:12
 #file